 His feast day is the 5th of August, the day on which he died.

-James Wheatley and his wife Charlotte (maiden name Gates) ran a school from the premises soon after getting married locally in 1839.
+James Wheatley and his wife Charlotte (née Gates) ran a school from the premises soon after getting married locally in 1839.
 Their lives were not without challenges, with James reportedly spending time in jail and not paying rent as necessary.
-The Title Deeds were purportedly destroyed in a fire within Petersfield house, shortly before James was admitted to Sussex County Lunatic Asylum.
+The Title Deeds were purportedly destroyed in a fire within Petersfield House, shortly before James was admitted to Sussex County Lunatic Asylum.
 Miraculously this fire was contained to the rear of the building, signs of which can be seen today.
 James died in care on the 3rd May 1878.
 His wife Charlotte who had acted as head mistress died less than one year after him.
 The estate passed in its entirety to his only living child, who was also called James Wheatly (Jr).
 Thus, ending the use of Petersfield House as a school.

 It is unclear whether James Wheatly (Jr) resided in the property himself.
 Records reveal that he entered a 7-year lease agreement with an Isabella D Meiklam in 1905, with the property being leased to a Miss Emily Challen before that.
 James Wheatly (Jr) passed on the 23rd Feb 1906.
 He left the property to Midhurst Church School, who placed the property up for auction at the Angel.
 It was sold for £450 to John Mudge Furneaux, a solicitor for Midhurst Council.
 It appears that John chose not to sell the property until the protected lease period had expired, as this is exactly what he did in 1912 for a sum of £600.